kayaoglutuncay/max78000/src/timers.md

     a.
 This affects only the first period; subsequent timer periods always reset <a href="#table19-9">TMRn_CNT</a> = 0x0000 0001.

-10. Enable the timer peripheral as described in *Timer Clock Sources*.
+10. Enable the timer peripheral as described in [Timer Clock Sources](#timer-clock-sources).

 ### Gated Mode (6)
 Gated mode is similar to continuous mode, except that <a href="#table19-9">TMRn_CNT</a> only increments when the timer input signal is in its active state.